What Are Solvency Ratios and What Do They Measure?

 Solvency ratios also help the business owner keep an eye on downtrends that could eventuate in a possible bankruptcy.
 As the debt/asset ratio increases, the likelihood of bankruptcy also increases as the firm is financed more and more with debt as opposed to equity sources.

-There are several solvency ratios, some of them technical and of use primarily to auditors or corporate analysts, others easily assessed and of interest to professional accountants, business owners and shareholders alike.
+There are several solvency ratios, some of these ratios are technical—of use primarily to auditors or corporate analysts.
+Others are easily assessed and of interest to professional accountants, business owners, and shareholders alike.
 A few of these basic solvency ratios are:

 - The Total Debt/Total Assets ratio measures how much of the firm's asset base is financed using debt.
 If a firm's debt ratio is .5, that means for every dollar of debt there are two asset dollars, or, putting it another way, that the firm's equity totals twice its debt.

 - The Equity Ratio explains how much of the company is owned by its investors.
 The Equity Ratio is calculated by dividing total equity by total assets.
 It answers a basic but very important question: If the company goes out of business after it pays all liabilities, how much will be left for its investors?

 - Interest Earned measures a company's ability to meet its long-term debt obligations.
 It's calculated by dividing corporate income before interest and income taxes (commonly abbreviated EBIT) by interest expense related to long-term debt.

 There's no one-size-fits-all good solvency ratio.
 In order to evaluate a given firm's solvency ratio, you need to compare it with the industry average.
 One way of quickly getting a handle on the meaning of a company's solvency ratios is to compare them with the same ratios for a few of the dominant players in your firm's financial sector.